Scramjet911/Blog/_posts/2022-09-10-hackathon.md

 <p style="font-size: medium;">The next thread only runs when the current thread is IO/network blocked</p>

 In the python interpreter there is a Global Interpreter Lock (GIL) which ensures that only one thread runs in the interpreter at once.
 For a detailed explanation of GIL, read [this presentation](https://www.dabeaz.com/python/UnderstandingGIL.pdf?ref=blog.floydhub.com)
-So for CPU intensive applications multiple processes are needed...
+So for CPU intensive applications multiple processes are the only choice...

 So, lets say we made 2 processes, then we need to setup communication between them.
 There are 2 methods to achieve this, shared memory or message passing, I chose to communicate through queues (message passing).
 Since I didn't know how to use locks in python and because Queues are easier to implement and manage.